-The original HEXBEAM was developed by Mike Traffic, N1HXA, in the early nineties.
+The original HEXBEAM was developed by Mike Traffie, N1HXA, in the early nineties.
 It is true that an “M” over “W” configured yagi antenna that resembled a butterfly was earlier tried successfully.
 But the advanced electrical design, the characteristic nesting concept and central terminal post that enable the multi band functionality along with the basic hardware design were all developed by Mike Traffie.
 Mike says his design was inspired by the snowflake and even cites the Holy Scripture.
 He spent much time in testing and analysis of the antenna to allow practical, multi band operation.
 Mike invented many of the unique fixtures and components and began offering the new beam commercially, obtaining a legal trademark of the term “HEXBEAM.”
-That is the reason most makers of the hexagonal beam in the U.S. avoid the improper use of that term.
+That is the reason most makers of the hexagonal beam in the U.S. avoided the improper use of that term while the “Hexbeam” was being sold commercially.

 The HEXBEAM was reviewed favorably in both CQ and QST magazines and soon earned a reputation for being a pileup buster among its owners.
 For a number of years it was the only commercially available hexagonal beam.
 Eventually, home brewers began building the “hex beam” and for years, web sites maintained by W1GQL and DL7IO were the intellectual source for those who wanted a classic “hex beam” but preferred to build it themselves.
 The Traffie beam is no longer offered commercially but there are a lot of HEXBEAM aficionados and the beam was quite well made so it will be heard on the air for some time.
 Many homebrew versions of the original Hexbeam are in service today.